sjlutterbie/nonprofit-board-match/README.md

 A platform for connecting service-oriented individuals with local non-profit organizations in search of board-level support.

+Non-profits, especially those operating at a community level, rely heavily on support from their Board members to achieve their goals.
+Dedicated individuals contribute their time, expertise, and money, to give back to their community.

+However, many non-profits struggle to find board members; in many communities, the same few individuals serve on multiple boards, or rotate between boards.
+This is, in a large part, due to a general unawareness about the opportunity, accessibility, and value, of joining a local non-profit as a board member.

+Nonprofit Board Match provides a hub for local non-profits to announce when they have open board positions, and for service-minded individuals to connect with said non-profits, and find opportunities to give back to their community of which they may not have been aware.

 _Note: This is a "minimum viable product" prototype for a larger application.
 This application was built using `Node.js, Express, and MongDB`.
 The full platform would be built using a framework, such as `React [+Native]`._